Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 ### Choose a quality data entry tool

-When choosing a data entry tool, if you are already using a relational database for your participant tracking, it may make the most sense to use this same database for data entry so that data can be stored in one location and tables can be linked.
+When choosing a data entry tool, if you are already using a relational database for your participant tracking, it may make the most sense to use this same database for data entry so that data can be stored in one location and tables can be linked (e.g., REDCap, FileMaker, Microsoft Access).
 However, if you need to choose a new tool for data entry, the criteria for choosing one will be similar to those reviewed in Section \@ref(collect-tools).
 Considerations for project needs, security, costs, and data quality should all still be reviewed.

-In addition to reviewing those criteria, it can also be very beneficial to use a tool that allows you to create entry forms, similar to the form we saw in Figure \@ref(fig:fig9-8), rather than entering directly into a spreadsheet.
+In addition to reviewing those criteria, it can also be very beneficial to use a tool that allows you to create entry forms, similar to the form we saw in Figure \@ref(fig:fig10-8), rather than entering directly into a spreadsheet.
 Building a data entry form that is laid out similar to the paper form can help reduce errors in data entry.
 Data that is entered into the form is then fed into a table that can be exported.

 If however, you choose to use a spreadsheet program such as SPSS or Microsoft Excel for data entry, it is important to be aware of some of the limitations and possible issues with these tools including: